Applying to College as an Undocumented Student

 Will I lose my financial aid package if my DACA expires?

-State and college level sources of financial aid will remain in place regardless of whether your DACA status is in place or expired.
-However, if you received federal student aid (like the Pell grant, student loans, Federal work study), you may be cut off when your DACA protection expires.
+State and institutional sources of financial aid will remain in place regardless of whether your DACA status is active or expired.
+Check in with your school’s financial aid office if you have any concerns.

 What scholarships are available to me as an undocumented student?

-Check out this page for a list of scholarships that do not require applicants to prove U.S. citizenship.
-Depending on what state you live in and what college you attend, state and college level scholarships may be available to you.
+Check out this page for a list of scholarships that don’t have any citizenship requirements.
+Depending on what state you live in and what college you attend, state and institutional scholarships may be available to you.
+Generally, when searching for scholarships, if there’s no citizenship requirement, you can usually assume you’re eligible to apply.